ZayanPlayz/Discord.py/README.md

 Installing
 Python 3.5.3 or higher is required

+# Installing

 To install the library without full voice support, you can just run the following command:
 ```# Linux/macOS
 python3 -m pip install -U discord.py